Common Reasons for Breast Implant Removal

 - The patient will be undergoing breast cancer treatment

-- Personal preference – some patients want a change in size, shape or position, or wish to remove their implants
+- Personal preference – some patients want a change in size, shape or position or wish to remove their implants

 In rare cases, patients wish to correct a serious complication such as infection or breast asymmetry.
-No matter the reasons for breast implant removal, breast surgeon Dr Andrew Broadhurst in Brisbane uses the best techniques according to the needs of each patient.

 Implant Removal with Dr Broadhurst

 “I pride myself on the individual care and support I provide each of my patients.
-From your first consultation, I will work one-on-one with you to tailor a treatment plan to suit your unique body, fit your lifestyle and achieve the enhanced look you’ve been dreaming of.”
+From your first consultation, I will work one-on-one with you to tailor a treatment plan to suit your body.”

 Consultation